 Paper Mulberry

-This was my “stump the agent” question last Wednesday.
-I was sent some photos of a tree/shrub that the individual had found while out for a drive to identify because it was different.
-After stumping several colleagues, we finally came up with the answer, a Paper Mulberry or Broussonetia papyrifera.
+The Paper Mulberry was my “stump the agent” question last Wednesday.
+I was sent photos of a tree/shrub the individual had found while out for a drive to identify because it was different.
+After stumping several colleagues, we finally came up with the answer: a Paper Mulberry or Broussonetia papyrifera.
 This tree is native to Asia and was introduced as a fast-growing shade tree in the United States.
-In its native lands this tree is used to make paper while in parts of the South Pacific its bark was used to make bark cloth.
-In the United States you can find this tree occasionally from Massachusetts west to Illinois and south to Texas.
+In its native lands, this tree is used to make paper, while in parts of the South Pacific, its bark was used to make bark cloth.
+In the United States, you can find this tree occasionally from Massachusetts west to Illinois and south to Texas.
 Paper mulberry is a large shrub or small tree that can reach heights of approximately 30 feet.
-It’s leaves resemble the native mulberry however the are lightly hairy and pale underneath.
-The leaves can be arranged alternately, opposite or whorled around the stem.
-This plant is tolerant of drought and poor soils however it can be invasive and due to its fast growth as weak stems so I do not recommend planting it in our area.
+Its leaves resemble the native mulberry; however, they are lightly hairy and pale underneath.
+The leaves can be arranged alternately, opposite, or whorled around the stem.
+This plant is tolerant of drought and poor soils; however, it can be invasive, and due to its fast growth and weak stems, I do not recommend planting it in our area.

 Have questions?
 Contact our office where our Horticulture Extension Agent will assist you with questions.